 Psilocybin & Depression

-A calm, relaxed feeling in the hours, days and weeks after using psilocybin, commonly found in magic mushrooms, is said to be familiar to those who have used the drug before.
+A calm, relaxed feeling in the hours, days, and weeks after using psilocybin is familiar to those who have taken it before.
 This is sometimes referred to as an “after-glow,” and many attribute this to the sense of profundity or universal insight acquired during the experience.
-This sensation is often rather subjective and fleeting – something that would be difficult to measure in a lab.
+This sensation is often subjective and fleeting – something that would be difficult to measure in a lab.

-But now a team of researchers has set out to attempt to measure this feeling and the potential it has for use as a clinical treatment for depression and anxiety.
-These researchers believe that they have possibly recorded this reaction and noticed a reconfiguration of the pathways that are distorted in people who experience depression and anxiety.
+But now a team of researchers has set out to measure this feeling and the potential it has for use as a clinical treatment for depression and anxiety.
+These researchers believe they have possibly recorded this reaction and noticed a reconfiguration of the neural pathways in patients, which they say have become narrowly reinforced in people experiencing severe depression and anxiety.
 Their research appears to show what they call a disintegration and reintegration in which psilocybin acts as a “reset mechanism.”

-This test, conducted by researchers at Imperial College in London, looked not only at subjective measures of how patients felt in the days and weeks after, but also brain scans to monitor cerebral blood flow and functional connectivity.
-The scientists focused on the amygdala, an area of the brain where emotion, behavior and motivation is processed, noticing that decreased cerebral blood flow to that particular location correlated with reduced depressive symptoms.
+This test, conducted by researchers at Imperial College London, looked not only at subjective measures of how patients felt in the days and weeks after receiving a dose of psilocybin but also more objective measures seen in brain scans that monitor cerebral blood flow and functional connectivity.
+The scientists focused on the amygdala, an area of the brain where emotion, behavior, and motivation are processed, noticing that decreased cerebral blood flow to this particular location correlated with reduced depressive symptoms.

 The amygdala is directly connected to the prefrontal cortex, controlling a sort of back and forth process for measuring fear.
 This is basically where your fight or flight response plays out.
 The amygdala acts as our alarm system, sending a signal to the prefrontal cortex, which in turn tells it whether that threat is something to actually be concerned about.
 It’s thought that higher activity in the amygdala leads to lower activity in the prefrontal cortex which causes anxiety and depression.

-This has led scientists to see psilocybin as a particularly appropriate drug for people experiencing anxiety and depression.
-But psilocybin isn’t the only psychedelic that has been shown to have this effect.
-Could it be the mystical psychedelic experience rather than the drug that is so palliative?
+This has led scientists to see psilocybin as an appropriate medicine for people experiencing anxiety and depression.
+But psilocybin isn’t the only psychedelic shown to have this effect.
+And while these material observations seem to correlate things like blood flow and electrical activity with those positive changes, some still maintain that the mystical psychedelic experience rather than the plant is what is so palliative.

 LSD for Depression

-Similar studies have been undertaken with LSD in place of psilocybin, providing many similar results.
-The most well-known trials have been conducted by MAPS, the multi-disciplinary association for psychedelic studies, a group that has been working on advancing clinical research with psychedelic and empathic drugs for treatment of depression, anxiety and PTSD.
+Similar studies have been undertaken with LSD in place of psilocybin, providing similar results.
+The most well-known trials have been conducted by MAPS, the Multi-Disciplinary Association for Psychedelic Studies, a group that has been working on advancing clinical research with psychedelic and empathic drugs for the treatment of depression, anxiety, and PTSD.

-While these clinical studies have shown promise, and work well in closely monitored environments with professional psychotherapy sessions to accompany them, many remain unconvinced due to the small set of studies and small subject samples.
-But this is primarily due to strict laws preventing these trials as well as difficulty obtaining the drugs from a legitimate source.
-Though it seems that groups like MAPS may be helping to slowly eliminate the stigma, stating that they believe certain psychoactive drugs will be approved for clinical use within the next several years.
+While these clinical studies show promise and work well in closely monitored environments accompanied by professional psychotherapy sessions, many remain unconvinced due to the smaller data set of studies and subjects.
+But this is primarily due to strict laws preventing these trials as well as difficulty obtaining compounds from legitimate sources.

 Ketamine Depression Treatment

-Clinical trials for treating depression with LSD and psilocybin often lead critics and journalists to harken back to the ’60s and make some clichéd quip about the hippie generation, or their brief stint experimenting with the drug in college.
-But when it comes to ketamine, personal anecdotes are few and far between.
-This drug, that tends to also fall into the recreational club-drug scene, has shown some profound results when it comes to its potential for treating severe depression, especially for those who are suicidal.
+Clinical trials for treating depression with LSD and psilocybin often lead critics and journalists to harken back to the ’60s and make some clichéd quip about the hippie generation, or their brief stint experimenting with drugs in college.
+But when it comes to ketamine, personal anecdotes are fewer and far between.
+This drug, which tends to also fall into the recreational club-drug scene, has shown some profound results when it comes to its potential for treating severe depression, especially for those who are suicidal.

 Of course, doses high enough to achieve this effect are incapacitating and can be difficult to deal with.
-The psychedelic effect of ketamine can lead to “k-holes” or feelings of intense and sometimes frightening psychedelic experience often paired with paralysis.
-This is leading doctors to search for drugs that can target the glutamate in the brain, but skip the burdensome trip.
+The psychedelic effect of ketamine can lead to “k-holes” or feelings of intense and sometimes frightening psychedelic experiences often paired with paralysis.
+This has lead doctors to search for drugs that can target the glutamate in the brain, but skip a burdensome trip.